nitin27may/clean-architecture-docker-dotnet-angular/README.md

 # Clean Architecture Full-Stack Starter: .NET, Angular, and MS SQL Server
 ## Project Overview
-This repository serves as a comprehensive boilerplate for building a full-stack web application using .NET 9 Web API, Angular 19, and MS SQL Server with Docker.
+This repository serves as a comprehensive boilerplate for building a full-stack web application using **.NET 9 Web API**, **Angular 19**, and **MS SQL Server** with Docker.
 It includes built-in features like user registration, authentication with JWT, CRUD operations, and is optimized for both development and production environments.

+A startup project template built with **Angular 19** and **ASP.NET Core 9** (cross-platform), featuring a complete implementation of login, user management, and role-based access control.
+It also includes essential functionalities for rapid application development.

+This template is designed for ease of use, customization, and scalability.
+It adheres to best practices and conventions of both Angular and ASP.NET Core, leveraging modern technologies and tools to ensure an efficient and streamlined workflow.
 <hr>

-## Clean Architecture Series
+## Clean Architecture Series (Work in Progress )

 To understand this project in-depth, refer to our detailed series of articles on Clean Architecture.
 This series explains the architectural decisions, setup processes, and best practices used throughout this project.

-# Work in Progress
+## (will publish below detail articles)

 1. [Clean Architecture: Introduction to the Project Structure]() - High-level structure and role of each layer.
 2. [Clean Architecture: Implementing AutoMapper for DTO Mapping and Audit Logging]() - Utilizing AutoMapper to handle data mapping and audit tracking.